mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_install.md

 ## Chip Explorer

-STMicroelectronic provide a helper tool called STM32CubeMX to be used as chip explorer and code-generator (we don't use it here).
+STMicroelectronic provide a helper tool called STM32CubeMX to be used as chip explorer and code-generator (we don't use this part here).

 For chip explorer, we can use this program to explorer in-chip features (GPIOs, Peripherals, Clocks, etc).
 The MX stands for Microchip eXplorer.